Ag Exemption Texas: 2026 Qualification Rules and County Filing Deadlines

 Wildlife Management

-Added in 2001, this use requires active habitat management under TPWD guidelines.
-Qualifying practices include habitat control, predator control, erosion control, supplemental water, supplemental food, census counts, and controlled hunting.
+This use requires active habitat management under TPWD guidelines.
+The seven qualifying practices are habitat control, erosion control, predator control, supplemental water, supplemental food, providing shelters, and census counts.
+You must perform at least three of the seven.
 The standard is intensive management, not passive preservation.

 Beekeeping